• Skip to primary navigation

 Reading Comprehension Activities come with reading passages and then several activities for your Language Arts lessons.
 Students will work on comprehension skills in addition to word parts, conventions, and extension activities.
 You can learn more about how we use these activities in our Language Arts Lessons in our post Add Great Content to Your Literacy Lessons.

 Or, you can get the whole set in a discounted bundle.
-Find Simple Machines Reading Comprehension Activities in our TpT Store ($USD).
-They will be in our BN Shop soon.
+Find Simple Machines Reading Comprehension Activities on TpT ($USD) or our BN Shop ($CAN).

 Complete a Collaborative Poster